John Sibley (doctor)

+John Sibley (May 19, 1757 – April 8, 1837) was an American physician, Indian agent, politician and planter.
+After serving as a surgeon's mate during the American Revolutionary War, he practiced medicine in Massachusetts and North Carolina before moving to Natchitoches, Louisiana, after the Louisiana Purchase.
+President Thomas Jefferson appointed Sibley as a contract surgeon for the Continental Army post at Natchitoches, and he served as Indian agent for the Orleans Territory from 1805 until his dismissal in 1814.
+He later served as a parish judge, militia officer and member of the Louisiana State Senate, and operated agricultural and commercial enterprises including cotton planting and salt manufacturing.

 Early life

 Born in 1757, Sibley lived in Suffolk County, Massachusetts, until moving to Louisiana in 1803.
 In 1780, he married Elizabeth Hopkins, a daughter of theologian Samuel Hopkins.
 John and Elizabeth had two sons, George Champlin Sibley (April 1, 1782 – January 31, 1863), an American explorer and educator, and Samuel Hopkins Sibley, father of Confederate General Henry Hopkins Sibley.
 During the Revolutionary War, John Sibley was a surgeon's assistant, giving him the experience to continue his practice after the war; however, in 1784, John moved to Fayetteville, North Carolina and started his own newspaper, the Fayetteville Gazette.
 His wife and family soon joined him, but in 1790 his wife died.
 In 1791, Sibley married a widow named Mary W. Winslow.